 A practical training approach we recommend to our clients:

 In the first month, focus on building a daily walking habit.
 Walk 45 minutes to an hour every day, and on weekends, go for longer hikes of two to three hours.
-The goal is just consistency, getting your body used to regular sustained movement.
+The goal is consistency.

 By months three and four, aim for full-day hikes on weekends, ideally back-to-back days, with a loaded pack.
 Six to seven hours of walking on uneven terrain on a Saturday, followed by four to five hours on a Sunday, is excellent preparation.
 Your knees, ankles, and hips need this kind of conditioning, not just your lungs.

 Timing this trek correctly makes an enormous difference to your experience.
-We've seen trekkers do the route in less-than-ideal conditions and still love it but we've also seen people arrive during the wrong window and feel genuinely short-changed by what they experienced.
-Let us walk you through the seasons honestly.
+We've seen trekkers do the route in less-than-ideal conditions and still love it.
+But we've also seen people arrive during the wrong window and feel genuinely short-changed by what they experienced.

 If you ask any experienced guide or seasoned trekker in Nepal when to go, the overwhelming majority will say October without hesitation.
 And they're right.

 The monsoon season ends in mid-September, and it clears the air in a way that's genuinely extraordinary.
-The dust, haze, and moisture that can obstruct views for months get swept away, and what you're left with is some of the clearest mountain visibility you'll ever experience.
-On a good October day, you can see Everest and the surrounding peaks such as Lhotse, Nuptse, Ama Dablam, Pumori with a sharpness that makes them look almost unreal, like someone painted them onto the sky.
+The dust, haze, and moisture that obscure views for months get swept away, and what you're left with is some of the clearest mountain visibility you'll ever experience.
+On a good October day, you can see Everest and the surrounding peaks — Lhotse, Nuptse, Ama Dablam, Pumori — with a sharpness that makes them look almost unreal.

 October is also when you'll have company on the trail.
-This is peak season, and popular spots like Namche Bazaar and Tengboche will be lively with trekkers from all over the world.
+This is peak season.
+Popular spots like Namche Bazaar and Tengboche will be lively with trekkers from all over the world.
 Some people love this energy.
-Others prefer a quieter experience, in which case November is worth considering because it's slightly colder, fewer trekkers, and the views remain excellent through most of the month.
+Others prefer a quieter experience, in which case November is worth considering — slightly colder, fewer trekkers, and the views remain excellent through most of the month.

 For 2026, our spring recommendation: Mid-March to late April is the sweet spot.
 If you're interested in seeing the Everest expedition teams at Base Camp, target an April arrival.

 The monsoon season doesn't make the trail impossible, but it significantly changes the experience.
-Heavy rainfall makes lower-elevation trails muddy and slippery, leeches are present in the forest sections, visibility is often poor, and there's a genuine chance of being stuck in a village for extra days waiting for weather to clear.
-Some trekkers love the moody, dramatic atmosphere of the Himalayas in monsoon season.
+Heavy rainfall makes lower-elevation trails muddy and slippery.
+Leeches are present in the forest sections.
+Visibility is often poor.
+There's a genuine chance of being stuck in a village for extra days waiting for weather to clear.
+Some trekkers love the moody, dramatic atmosphere of the Himalayas in monsoon.
 Most first-timers find it frustrating.

 This is one of those areas that causes unnecessary stress for first-timers, so let's be clear: the permit process for the EBC trek is straightforward.
 You need two things.

-The Sagarmatha National Park Entry Permit is issued at the Monjo checkpoint and is required to enter the national park encompassing the Everest region.
+The Sagarmatha National Park Entry Permit is issued at the Monjo checkpoint and required to enter the national park encompassing the Everest region.
 The Khumbu Pasang Lhamu Rural Municipality Permit is a local trekking permit obtained at the Lukla area.
-When you trek with Nepal Himalayas Trekking, we handle both permits as part of your package, you just have to bring your passport and a couple of passport-sized photos, and we take care of the rest.
+When you trek with Nepal Himalayas Trekking, we handle both permits as part of your package — you just bring your passport and a couple of passport-sized photos, and we take care of the rest.

 One important administrative note: Nepal now requires all foreign trekkers to be accompanied by a registered Nepali guide.
-This regulation was introduced to improve safety on the trails and ensure trekking fees support local employment.
+This regulation was introduced in April 2023 to improve safety on the trails and ensure trekking fees support local employment.
 Solo trekking without a guide is no longer permitted in these areas.
-We support this regulation fully and beyond the legal requirement, a good guide transforms this trek from a navigation exercise into an immersive, culturally connected experience.
+We support this regulation fully — beyond the legal requirement, a good guide transforms this trek from a navigation exercise into an immersive, culturally connected experience.

 Here's something we tell everyone who comes to us with a ten-page Amazon wishlist: you don't need to buy everything new, and you don't need to bring everything on every packing list you've ever read.